- Building “soft skills,” such as effective communication and collaboration skills, are vital components of a team’s success.

 That all starts with ensuring that your team has mastered these seven essential teamwork skills.

 “We never listen when we are eager to speak.” – Francois de la Rochefoucauld

+Communication is a non-negotiable teamwork skill.
 A large portion of team or project failures (just take the untimely explosion of NASA’s Mars Climate Orbiter, as one example) arise from miscommunication.
-For teams to work well together, they need to be on the same page.
+For teams to work well together, they need to communicate well and be on the same page.

-Team members need to be able to openly share information, align their expectations, and offer feedback.
-However, communication isn’t only about sharing messages — listening plays an equally important role.
+The ability to openly share information, align expectations, and offer feedback is essential in the workplace.
+However, communication isn’t only about sharing messages – listening plays an equally important role.
 Active listening, in particular, enhances shared understanding and helps teams avoid crossed wires.

 Help your team communicate: